barannmeisterr/Pediatric-Endocrinology-Clinic-Time-Table-Scheduling-System/README.md

 1. Clone the repository.
 2. Ensure you have Java installed.
 3. Run the `Main` class to start the program.
+4. Or just click the executable jar file which is compiled with Maven named "Hospital-Shift-Scheduler-1.0-SNAPSHOT-jar-with-dependencies.jar"

 ## File Structure
 - HospitalTaskScheduler\src\: source codes
 - HospitalTaskScheduler\lib\: Apache poi libraries for dealing with excel files.
+- \: executable jar file named Hospital-Shift-Scheduler-1.0-SNAPSHOT-jar-with-dependencies